 Wrongful Death Lawsuit

 His parents Dan and Dorothy Kearns said in an interview with CBS This Morning that Robinhood pushes young and inexperienced customers like their son to engage in risky trading.
 The couple stated in the lawsuit, which was filed in California state court, that Robinhood provided no “meaningful customer support” when their son reached out for help with this issue.

 The couple said their son had come home early because of the pandemic.
-He was interested in investing and opened an account with Robinhood before he graduated from high school, his mother said.
-She said he began investing money earned from lifeguarding and funds given to him from grandparents – all amounting to about $5,000.
+His mother said he was interested in investing and opened an account with Robinhood before he graduated from high school.
+She said he began investing money earned from lifeguarding and funds given to him from his grandparents, amounting to about $5,000.
 The couple said they did not realize Robinhood had approved their son to buy and sell options, which has the potential for huge losses.